Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Liver Transplant Patient Stories

-The transplant team at PACE Hospitals has successfully performed liver transplantation for a child with rare genetic disorder “Alagille Syndrome” in a very frail 8-year-old child.
+The transplant team at PACE Hospitals has successfully performed liver transplant for a child with rare genetic disorder “Alagille Syndrome” in a very frail 8-year-old child.

-40 year Male from Vijayawada, complaint with Chronic Liver Disease with decompensation was successfully treated with Living donor Liver Transplantation (LDLT).
+40 years Male from Vijayawada, complaint with Chronic Liver Disease with decompensation was successfully treated with Living donor Liver Transplant Surgery (LDLT).

 55-year-old patient from Tinsukia, Assam with a complaint of decompensated chronic liver failure, ascites was successfully treated with living donor liver transplantation (LDLT).